Where will the National Rehabilitation Centre be and what will it look like?

 The SHRE at 360 acres has the capacity to house both the now operational Defence Medical Rehabilitation Centre (DMRC) and the future NRC within its boundaries.
 This co-location will be vital in promoting the transfer and sharing of knowledge.

 The buildings and facilities are ultimately the enablers of bespoke clinical treatment for patients together with the development and sharing of knowledge and clinical expertise.
-The buildings – and the estate as a whole – facilitate the ‘centre of excellence’ opportunity which is at the heart of the DNRC concept.
+The buildings – and the estate as a whole – facilitate the ‘centre of excellence’ opportunity which is at the heart of the overall DNRC concept.

 Equally important is the fact that the site is large enough to be able to accommodate all the planned development without diminishing the character of the open parkland setting.